UBC-FRESH/forest-carbon-offset-protocol-summaries-publish/outputs/forest-offset-vulnerabilities.md

 ## Carbon Reduction Confidence

 ### B.C.
 FCOP (2024)
-- Monitoring intervals up to five years mean disturbances can go unreported for lengthy periods.
+- Project reports can cover up to five years at a time (BC FCOP §3.7), so disturbance disclosures may wait until the next reporting cycle even though offset issuance is paused until reporting is complete.
 - ISO-aligned monitoring plans reviewed only at validation/revalidation, allowing procedural drift.
 - Regional risk defaults (18/27/37 %) may lag evolving disturbance regimes, leaving contingency accounts undercapitalised.
 - 100-year monitoring obligation depends on project viability post-crediting; enforcement mechanisms unclear.
 - Optional leakage adjustments can rely on developer studies to justify lower deductions.

 ### Verra VCS (v4.7)
-- Materiality thresholds (5 % / 1 %) allow small biases to accumulate; desk-based verifications reduce chance of detecting field discrepancies.
+- Materiality thresholds of 5% (1% for large projects) and risk-based deferral of site visits allow some monitoring periods to be verified remotely until a mandatory visit comes due (VCS Standard §§4.1.10–4.1.14).
 - Projects can lower risk ratings with aspirational mitigation plans; buffer withdrawals for reversals are opaque.
 - Uncertainty deductions often use project-supplied statistics with limited auditor replication.
 - Activity and market leakage analysis frequently proprietary, limiting verification.